toddsby/acf5-beta/README.md

 * Migration from v4 to v5 has not yet been added
 * Page link field has not yet been added
 * Options page add-on has not yet been added
-* Revisions functionalty has not yet been added

 Thank you
 ---------